m0d1nst4ll3r/43_printf/README.md

 # 43\_printf

+## Progress

+Floats will take too much time, turning in without them and will work on them separately.

+Remaining:

+- Add c (easy)
+- Add s (easy)
+- Add % (easy)
+- Conv functions for diuxX (and p) done
+- Just finish sub-funcs for printing width etc...
+	- Width spaces (same for before/after, just condition the call)
+	- Sign | DONE
+	- Zero (either width or prec)
+	- Then finish funcs for diuxX
+- Conv function for o TBD
+	- Add o after, reuses work for diuxX

 ## Steps

 ### 0. Understand va\_arg

 Apparently you're ok using va\_arg anywhere in your code as long as you're passing its address around, which we will since we'll be using a structure.
 Therefore, there's nothing much to understand beyond calling va\_start, va\_end, and then using va\_arg as needed.

+Note: don't call va\_arg with types such as char or short, int is the smallest type you can recover with it.

 ### 1. Identify rules

 There are 4 optional fields and 1 mandatory field, each in a specific order.

 Flags come first (#0- +), then width (a numerical value), then precision (a . followed optionally by a numerical value), then length (hh, h, l, ll, L, j, z, t), then the mandatory conversion specifier.

+Note: there are more flags than just those 5, this is a bonus for later.

 1. Flag characters
 	- Order is irrelevant, the 5 flags can come in any order and are all technically compatible with any conversion.
 However, the compiler will throw warnings (or errors with -Werror) if you use a conversion specifier with flags that aren´t meant to be used with it ("undefined behavior").